FrancisCrickInstitute/CALM/Fiji/readme.md

 * Start a new xterm (or type in cd $HOME)
 * type in **./Run_Fiji.sh**

-* At anypoint you want to run QuPath, you can run the script **./Run_Fiji.sh** from your home directory (the first directory that opens when you start xterm)
+* At anypoint you want to run FIJI, you can run the script **./Run_Fiji.sh** from your home directory (the first directory that opens when you start xterm)